A Simple Modeling Framework For Prediction In The Human Glucose-Insulin System: Materials and Methods

 Therefore, substituting \eqref{meal_func_ICU} and \eqref{insulin_func_ICU} into the general equation \eqref{cont_general_OU3}, the ICU version of our model becomes

-In this model, the first term models the glucose removal rate with body's own effort ($\gamma$), the second term shows the effect of nutrition on the BG level, the third term, $\beta I(t)$, models the external insulin effect, and the last term models the oscillations in the BG level.
+In this model, the first term models the glucose removal rate with the body's own effort ($\gamma$), the second term shows the effect of nutrition $m(t)$ on the BG level, the third term, $\beta I(t)$, models the external insulin effect, and the last term models unmodeled dynamics by the first three terms as a white noise term.